jjofres/debyetools/docs/source/api/gui.rst

 How to launch it:
 -----------------

+To start getting fimiliar with the interface you can download our `examples input files`_.
 The GUI can be launched by executing the interface script from the debyetools repository main folder::

 $ python gui.py